colling808/Pokemon-Project/README.md

 # Oracle Touch the Cloud Project

 ## Project Overview
 I am an avid Pokemon player and wanted to create a project that would help me and other Pokemon fans in their Pokemon battles and adventures.
-The program benefits from the cloud as clients and customers can receive fast information when playing in high-action fast-paced competitions.
+The program benefits from the cloud as clients and customers can receive fast information when playing in high-action fast-paced competitions across the globe.
 The project is split into two parts: a Virtual Pokedex that performs queries and a personal Pokemon database containing a player's favorite Pokemon.

 ### References
 [Oracle Python Tutorial](https://docs.oracle.com/en/cloud/paas/app-container-cloud/create-sample-python-applications.html)